 Why dependents matter

 Once you identify someone as a dependent on your tax return, you're announcing to the IRS that you are financially responsible for another person.
-For tax years prior to 2018, taxpayers are allowed to reduce their taxable income by a certain amount for each dependent claimed on a tax return.
+For tax years prior to 2018, taxpayers were allowed to reduce their taxable income by a certain amount for each dependent claimed on a tax return.
 This is known as an exemption deduction.
-For tax years beginning after 2017, the exemption deduction goes away and is replaced by a dependent credit.
+Beginning in 2018, the exemption deduction goes away and is replaced by a dependent credit.

 Several tests apply